FreeFlarum/freeflarum.com/docs/en/legal/terms.md

 ---

-> *This document was last updated on the 6th of September, 2022*
+> *This document was last updated on the 6th of April, 2023*